mzahor/rdm/rdm.md

 ----

 ## Non-testability
-How would you test bloated services which are heavily relaying on DA layer?
+How would you test bloated services which are heavily relying on DA layer?

 ----

 ## Vendor/technology lock-in
-Can you change MS SQL to MongoDB?
-Cassandra?
+How much effort would it take to change MS SQL with MongoDB?

 ----

 ## Portability
-Imagine you wrote in in Java.
-Can you run it on iOS?
+You cannot transpile ADM code since it uses base library heavily.

 ---